alexamies/buddhist-dictionary/web/corpus/carya-nidana-scroll1-taisho.md

 Document: [Cārya-nidāna, Scroll 1] (http://tripitaka.cbeta.org/T03n0184_001 "Cārya-nidāna, Scroll 1")

-Alternate formats: [Plain text file] (corpus/carya-nidana-scroll1-taisho.txt "Diamond Sutra Plain Text")
+Alternate formats: [Plain text file] (corpus/carya-nidana-scroll1-taisho.txt "Plain text file")

 Notes: This text describes the birth of the Buddha on the 4th day of the 8th month.
 He came to his mother in a dream riding a white elephant.